adam-ard/organic-markdown/README.md

 ```
 `````

-And then reference is where ever we want, using an include in a yaml header block.
+And then reference it in other files using an include in a yaml header block.
 Like this:

 `````markdown
 ---